-Fix internet connection problems
+Fix internet connection problems on Android devices

 If you can't access Google Play, either through the app or the website, you might have a bad Internet connection.
 A strong Wi-Fi or mobile data connection will help you browse and download apps, and enjoy Google Play digital content.
+If you’re using Google Play on a Chromebook, try to fix your connection issues here.

 Signs of a bad connection: